ElliotGamer3/ElliotImhoff/README.md

 - 👋 Hi, I’m @ElliotImhoff
 - 👀 I’m interested in all things Code and Computers
 - 🌱 I’m currently learning as much as I can.
+- Looking for a job in Game development.

 <!---
 ElliotImhoff/ElliotImhoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.